What is Tummy Mucus and Why It's Making You Sick?

 Mucus in the stomach is normal and healthy.
 However, similar to any part of the body, anything that is in excess is not good.

 When there is an excessive production of tummy mucus, you will suffer several health concerns since this can derail normal gut functioning.
-The thick mucus can also compromise the absorption of important nutrients in your body.
+This thick mucus can also compromise the absorption of important nutrients in your body.

 Some of the most notable issues encountered with excessive mucus production include abdominal pain, constipation, diarrhea, and bloating.
 If these are not dealt immediately, they can lead to long term problems like Irritable Bowel Syndrome (IBS), infection, ulcerative colitis, and colorectal cancer.
 It can also worsen the symptoms of Crohn’s Disease and cystic fibrosis.